-Did you know?
-It’s a great day to build apartments!
+It's a great day to build apartments!

-By – Staff Writer, Orlando Business Journal
+By Jack Witthaus – Staff Writer, Orlando Business Journal

 Since 2014, a handful of developers have become the most active in Central Florida’s apartment industry.